Best Special Occasion Restaurants in Calgary

 Rouge

 Located inside the A.E.
-Cross house, Rouge is a farm-to-table restaurant with an emphasis on using unique, foraged Canadian ingredients to create a one-of-a-kind dining experience.
+Cross house, Rouge is a farm-to-table restaurant with an emphasis on using foraged Canadian ingredients to create a one-of-a-kind dining experience.
 Rouge also uses ingredients grown in the restaurant’s garden in its dishes, including the six-course tasting menu that changes regularly.

 1240 8 Ave S.E., 403-531-2767, rougecalgary.com, @rougerestaurant

-Back to Calgary’s Best Restaurants 2023
+Back to Calgary’s Best Restaurants 2024

-This article appears in the March 2023 issue of Avenue Calgary.
+This article appears in the March 2024 issue of Avenue Calgary.

 Related posts

-Best Steak Houses in Calgary
+Best Burger Joints in Calgary

 Chris Landry

-Best Vegan/Vegetarian Restaurants in Calgary
+Best Barbecue Restaurants in Calgary

-Best Thai Restaurants in Calgary
+Best Vietnamese Restaurants in Calgary

 Tsering Asha